near/core-contracts/lockup/README.md

 #### Withdrawing deficit from the staking pool

-If the owner staked with some staking pool and the unvested amount is larger than the current liquid balance, then it creates the deficit (otherwise the foundation can proceed with withdrawal).
+If the owner staked with some staking pool and the unvested amount is larger than the current liquid balance, then it creates the deficit (otherwise the Foundation can proceed with withdrawal).

 The current termination status should be `VestingTerminatedWithDeficit`.

-The NEAR Foundation needs to first unstake tokens in the staking pool and then once tokens become liquid, withdraw them from the staking pool to the contract.
+The Foundation needs to first unstake tokens in the staking pool.
+Then, once tokens become liquid, the Foundation withdraws them from the staking pool to the contract.
 This is done by calling `termination_prepare_to_withdraw`.

 ```bash
 near call lockup1 termination_prepare_to_withdraw '{}' --accountId=near --gas=175000000000000
 ```

-The first will unstake everything from the staking pool.
+The first invocation will unstake everything from the staking pool.
 This should advance the termination status to `EverythingUnstaked`.
 In 4 epochs, or about 48 hours, the Foundation can call the same command again: